Deputy Commissioner & Chief of Staff

-Shawn assists the Commissioner in leading the department, shaping environmental policy and regulation across New Jersey.
-He is the DEP’s principal liaison to the Office of Governor Phil Murphy and leads the DEP’s senior staff, providing policy advice and direction to each of the DEP programs responsible for protecting New Jersey’s air, land and water, and its natural and historic resources.
+As DEP’s principal liaison to the Office of the Governor and chief policy advisor to the Commissioner, Shawn crafts policy and oversees several of DEP’s key initiatives.
+As the leader of DEP’s Senior Staff, Shawn also provides policy advice and direction to each of DEP’s Assistant Commissioners who lead programs responsible for protecting New Jersey’s air, land, water, and natural and historic resources.

 Olivia C. Glenn serves as a Deputy Commissioner to Commissioner McCabe.

 Appointed in July, Olivia is responsible for prioritizing the advancement of the administration’s environmental justice and equity goals.

 A longtime advocate of ensuring underserved communities have access to the outdoors, Olivia believes every New Jerseyan has a right to experience and enjoy the benefits of nature.